EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Plurals work
-- errors need to be reported with the right index
-  - Need to create an object instead of arg lists, more readable too
 - Do we really need to do all combinations of solutions?
     - Is there a better way?
       - Streaming algorithm